Chicago Chancery Court Attorney

 Learn more about your options for pursuing declaratory judgments, specific performance injunctions and other remedies in chancery court.
 Arrange an appointment with Norman J. Lerum, P.C.

 Chancery litigation can arise from written employment contracts, covenants not to compete, breach of fiduciary duties by corporate officers or condominium association directors, or breach of other types of contracts.
-For example, Mr. Lerum was lead trial counsel in a ten-day trial in the United States District Court for the Northern District of Illinois on behalf of Northern Illinois Police Crime law that successfully compelled NEC to specifically perform on its contract obligations to make an automated fingerprint identification system perform up to contract expectations.
+For example, Mr. Lerum was lead trial counsel in a ten-day trial in the United States District Court for the Northern District of Illinois on behalf of Northern Illinois Police Crime Laboratory that successfully compelled the defendant, NEC to specifically perform on its contract obligations to make an automated fingerprint identification system perform up to contract expectations.
 The AFIS system has since assisted in the solving of many crimes.

 Chancery matters can also relate to disputes over intellectual property, trade secrets, trading algorithms, computer software, and fraudulent transfers.
 See, for example, Mr. Lerum’s handling of the defense in Lake Treasure Holdings,Ltd. et al. v.
 Foundry Hill GP LLC, et al. , Court of Chancery of the State of Delaware, Case No. 6546-VCL.
 See also, Sutherland v.
 Sutherland, Court of Chancery, State of Delaware, Case No. 2399-UCN; Supreme Court State of Delaware, Case No. 151, 2016.
 In Rosalyn M. Aranas, M.D. v.
 Suburban Neurologists, N.C., 2013 CH 24183, Circuit Court of Cook County, Mr. Lerum successfully defended the employer medical group against a claim of over $1.0 million after a seven-day trial in the Chancery Division of the Circuit Court of Cook County.
 Mr. Lerum has handled many contract and/or employment disputes arising from group medical practices.